heroku/heroku-django-template/README.md

 - Production-ready configuration for Static Files, Database Settings, Gunicorn, etc.
 - Enhancements to Django's static file serving functionality via WhiteNoise
-- Enhancements to Django's database functionality via django-postgrespool and dj-database-url

 ## How to Use